• Skip to primary navigation

 Whether you use them whole, ground, or in oil form, white sesame seeds are a delicious way to add nutrition and flavor to your favorite recipes.

 They can be used as a 1:1 substitute for nigella seeds.
-Replace the nigella seeds in your recipe with an equal amount of white sesame seeds.
+Replace the nigella seeds in your recipe with an equal amount - or review white pepper substitute ideas when a milder peppery note is needed.

 3 - Cumin Seeds